SPYDER Architecture Overview

 - Uses Go's

-- Context-aware with timeout handling
+net.DefaultResolver - Context-aware with timeout handling

 - Concurrent resolution for multiple record types

-3. HTTP Client (internal/httpclient
+6. HTTP Client (internal/httpclient)

 Optimized HTTP client for web content fetching: